Masterprecie/e-commerce-api/README.md

 ### Users

 - **View all products**: Users can participate in a quiz by sending a GET request to `/products/:page/:limit`.
-- **Create a product order**: Users can create a product order by sending a GET request to `/product/order`.
+- **Create a product order**: Users can create a product order by sending a POST request to `/product/order`.
+- **view their orders**: Users can view all their orders created by sending a GET to `/orders/customerId/:page/:limit`.

 ## Technologies